ejlp12/jbossbpms-sample1/readme.md

           ```
 To run the sample you need to:

-1. Login to business-central using user that has `admin` role
+1. Login to business-central using a user that has `admin` role
-2. Clone this project
+2. Clone this project (Authoring > Administration > Repositories > Clone Repository)
+3. Deploy the project
-3. Add a user with a role `taskadmin` and `user` using following command:
+4. Add a user with a role `taskadmin` and `user` using following command in $JBOSS_BPMS_HOME/bin directory:

    ```
    ./add-user.sh -a -g taskadmin,user,manager -u ejlp12 -p Passw0rd!
    ```
-4. Login to business-central using username: ejlp12
+5. Login to business-central using username: `ejlp12` and password `Passw0rd!`
+6. Start the process definition `simple_proc`